cvarela0702/ipc-laravel-backend/RefinedPrompts.md

 - I want to test what I have so far, to make sure that all operations are working as expected
 - help me create the tests for all controllers except user and also ignore the ones that have tests already
 - Please consider the factories that exist too
+  - create factories for all models (except user)

 ### Verification

+- Make sure factories are created for all models
 - Make sure `use RefreshDatabase;` is used
+- Make sure models use `use HasFactory;`
+- Make sure user_id is in the fillable array for all models and in the migrations
+- Make sure all paths are in `api.php` file
+- Make sure ingredients field is not an array anywhere
+- Make sure user_id is present in the validation for recipes, comments, ratings and favorites
 - Make sure phpunit.xml is properly configured

 ```php
 <php>